DavisPL-Teaching/119/lecture6/README.md

   + Autograder timeout issue - please submit on Gradescope!

+  + Part 2 part2.png naming issue - please submit on Gradescope also (will reduce to a -5 pt deduction)

 - HW make-up option:

   + HW1 make-up option due by Friday 11:59pm

   + HW2 make-up option and regrades due by Monday 11:59pm

+  + Pick one of the two if you received < 90 score, 2/3 of the points back.

 - Final study list: see `exams/final_study_list.md`.

+- Final details: `exams/final.md`

+- OH after class today on Zoom.

 Plan: